 Videoconferencing continues to evolve as a cross-platform communication tool that connects students, teachers and researchers around the world.
 ITS furthered its videoconferencing efforts this year by installing a new TelePresence unit in Nord Hall.
 This highly advanced technology allows real-time, high-definition communication to occur between collaborators, regardless of time zone and geographic obstacles.
 It also offers students the opportunity to interact with peers around the world, whether for conversing in a foreign language or discussing a topic of mutual interest.

 The Software Center is an important, cost-saving service provided to faculty, students and staff.
-To make the service even easier to use, the division invested time into transforming one of the manual, behind-the-scenes processes completed by a full-time ITS resource into a much quicker, more efficent process handled by the ITS Service Desk.
-The previous manual process occured only during business hours and could take from 14 to 62 hours, depending on resource availability.
+To make the service even easier to use, the division invested time into transforming one of the manual, behind-the-scenes processes completed by a full-time ITS resource into a much quicker, more efficient process handled by the ITS Service Desk.
+The previous manual process occurred only during business hours and could take from 14 to 62 hours, depending on resource availability.
 By transferring responsibility for administering software download requests to the 24/7/365 ITS Service Desk, customers wait approximately one to two hours for a response - a vast improvement.
 Just as importantly, the change creates opportunities for the full-time employees of the Software Center to attend to other priorities of the division.

 The division has engaged its employees in Six Sigma Lean yellow belt training in an effort to update the business processes of the organization and streamline and increase divisional capacity and productivity.
 Employees were tasked with finding processes to improve and, with the help of the division's green and black belts, transform normal operating procedure into a leaner, more efficient process.